 The tool is a diamond tipped tool, but the actual parameters and methods are considered proprietary.

-Yes, this is a case by case basis and needs reviewed by the Application and Technology manager.
+Yes, this is a case by case basis and needs to be reviewed by the Application and Technology manager.

 No, only the thickness, the remaining 4 sides can be rough cut, or diamond milled.
 For round parts, depending on dimensions, most of the time the thickness is as cast, and the outside diameter is diamond turned.
 For parts that are closer to a rod than a disc, both the out diamter and the length would be diamond turned.